apple/turicreate/Issue-Templates.md

 ## 🌱 Describe your Feature Request
 - A clear and concise description of what the problem is.
-- CoreML / iOS / TuriCreate version you are using?
+- TuriCreate version you are using?
 - Are you interested in contributing?

 ## Use cases